doctorfree/nvim-lazyman

 Not all language servers and tools are installed.
 If additional language support is desired, it can usually be provided by Mason or Homebrew.
 For example, to provide support for Composer run brew install composer.

 The automated Neovim installation is performed by install_neovim.sh.
-View the install_neovim.sh script in the Lazyman Wiki.
+View the install_neovim.sh script on the Lazyman website.